PeterKoka1/Gradient_Descent_in_R/README.md

 # Gradient Descent in R

-Performing gradient descent from scratch w/ R on same dataset used in first 'linear_regression' repo w/ Python.
+Learning function syntax with gradient descent from scratch in R.
 All math equations are provided in the lecture notes of Professor Ng's Machine Learning Course.

 ## Technologies Used: